Abarnasuresh/Javascriptgrammer/Evaluation.md

 * == is used for comparison between two variables irrespective of the datatype of variable.
 * === is used for comparision between two variables but this will check strict type, which means it will check datatype and compare two values.
 ### Algorithm
+* Start the program
+* Declare the variable ‘a’ and assign the value as true
+* Declare the variable ‘b’ and assign the value as 1
+* Declare the variable ‘c’ and assign the value as true
+* Use console.log() function for comparing the variables
+* In the first step, check if a==b.
+It first converts 1 into Boolean and then compare the values
+* In the second step, check if a===c.
+In this case, both are of same type.
+So, no conversion required.
+It simply compares the values
+* In the third step, check if a===b.
+In this case, no conversion performed, because type of operands is of not the same type
+* Print the output
+* Stop the program
 ### Psuedocode
 ### Code